Related Content

 Unfortunately what stands out on the new timetable is the withdrawal of some night train services / routes.

-Another Nightjet route which is being discontinued from Dec 13th 2025 is the Milano - Verona ↔ Wien service.
+Another Nightjet route which has been withdrawn is the Milano - Verona ↔ Wien service.

-The Nightjet train on the Berlin - Dresden - Prague ↔ Vienna route will still be available.
+The Nightjet train on the Berlin - Dresden - Prague ↔ Vienna route is still available.

 The Nightjet trains on the Wien ↔ Firenze - Roma and the Wien ↔ Verona - Milano routes will be diverted so that they can also call in Graz.